StatisticalRethinkingJulia/SR2StanPluto.jl/README.md

 Expanded coverage of chapters 7 and beyond of the book will likely happen while working on StatisticalRethinkingStan.jl.

-StructuralCausalModels.jl is included as en experimental dependency in the otherwise stripped down StatisticalRethinking.jl v3.0.0 package.
+StructuralCausalModels.jl is included as en experimental dependency in the StatisticalRethinking.jl v3.0.0 package.

 Any feedback is appreciated.
 Please open an issue.